AliAlfatemi/PCAG/README.md

 The main code: GrassMann_Fold_Total_Cleaning.m.

-Please, if you have any questions, do not hesitate to contact us by the following email: alfatemi2010@gmail.com.
+Please, if you have any questions, do not hesitate to contact us by the following email: alfatemi2010 at gmail